Since 2003, Geoff has worked as the Age & Disability Correspondent for BBC News, reporting for radio, television and the BBC News website.

 Active on the board of EDRIC

-Rapporteur for this year's EDDP conference in Brussels
+Rapporteur for the 2011 EDDP conference in Brussels

 Geoff has spent almost 22 years working for the BBC in a variety of roles - both journalistic and managerial.
 He has a vast network of contacts and has developed a deep understanding of disability equality and the role technology plays in helping to achieve this.